 A house of multiple occupancy (HMO) must be licensed if it is occupied by five or more people forming two or more separate households.
 This means that at least two of the occupants are not related to one another and is regardless of the number of storeys in the property.
 This includes any HMO which is a building or a converted flat where householders lack or share basic amenities such as a toilet, personal washing facilities or cooking facilities.
 It also applies to purpose built flats where there are up to two flats in the block and one or both are occupied as an HMO.

 To apply for a new HMO license or to renew an expired license, please refer to the table of fees below and then click on the button to make an application:

 * All valid renewals received complete with all supporting documents and application fee at least 28 days before the existing licence expires shall qualify for a 5% discount.
-The discount will be applied when the fee on grant of the licence becomes payable.
+The discount will be applied when the licence is granted and is due for payment.

 Operating a HMO without a license is an offence, punishable on conviction to a maximum fine of £20,000.

 Licenses will be granted if the:

 No. It is in the public interest that we must process an application before a licence can be granted.
 This is because the licence determines whether the applicant is a fit and proper person to hold the licence and whether the property is suitable to be multi-occupied.

 After an application for a licence has been submitted you are able to operate a house in multiple occupation as if you have a licence until the council has processed the application.
 We will aim to process your application within 90 days and will keep you informed of progress at regular intervals.

 Please contact the Housing Standards Team in the first instance.

 You can appeal to a Residential Property Tribunal regarding your failed application or relating to the conditions attached to the license or any decision to vary or revoke a license.
 Any appeal must be made within 28 days of the decision being made.